Letters from John Hardie to his family, 1917-1918 - Part 4

 the reserve lines, which is about the

-worst place at the front as Fertz
+worst place at the front as Fritz

-can shell you there. without being
+can shell you there without being

 afraid of any dropping on his own